Become a sponsor

 Your logo on slides at presentations about RGSoC

-Students are strongly encouraged to give full talks or lightning talks at conferences (many of which donate free tickets for them), as well as local programming and tech meetups.
-Students present their projects and explain how Rails Girls Summer of Code is helping them do it.
+Students are strongly encouraged to give full talks or lightning talks at conferences, as well as local programming and tech meetups.
+We encourage students to present their projects and explain how Rails Girls Summer of Code is helping them do it.

-All people presenting on behalf of or in conjunction with Summer of Code are asked to include a slide with all Gold and Platinum sponsors’ logos at the beginning of their presentation.
+All people presenting on behalf of or in conjunction with RGSoC are asked to include a slide with all Trailblazer sponsors’ logos at the beginning of their presentation.

 Rails Girls Summer of Code is here to support women and non-binary people on their way into Open Source.
 Please see our Sponsorship Guidelines for further information on our values.